WILDFLOWER HOME PAGE SEARCH BY PLANT NAME TREES CONTACT US

 Pseudotsuga

-Foothills, montane, subalpine.
+subalpine.
 Woodlands.
 Spring.
 This stunted and twisted old giant shows the wide range of conditions that many living things can tolerate and it also shows the wide range of characteristics a plant can evince.
 Normally Douglas Fir grows straight and tall on moist, sheltered, north facing slopes or in protected canyons.
-Here, dead branches top a twenty foot tall, very old tree (probably near two centuries) that is completely exposed on a steep southwest facing slope.
+Here, dead branches top a twenty foot tall, centuries old tree that is completely exposed on a steep southwest facing slope.
 Several other ancient trees are nearby; on the ground at this giant's feet are dead limbs of this and other Douglas Fir trees; and quite close-by are several young trees, just three feet tall. |

 Range map © John Kartesz,